Bot Runtime Simplification Roadmap

 There are now four active runtime contracts for tool and scheduling dispatch.

-ToolRuntimeContext is the live Matrix runtime object with client, caches, hook bindings, and attachment scope.
+ToolRuntimeContext is the live Matrix runtime object with client, conversation reader, relation lookup, hook bindings, and attachment scope.

 LiveToolDispatchContext is the strict live contract that pairs one ToolRuntimeContext with a matching ToolExecutionIdentity.